mdn/browsercompat/docs/draft/issues.rst

 Once the initial conversion has been done for a page, it may be useful to perform additional steps:

-1. Split large feature-sets_ into smaller ones.
+1. Split large features_ into smaller ones.
 For example, here's one way to reorganize `Web/CSS/display`_:

 .. image:: ../../_static/canonicalized-display.svg